inko-lang/website/source/manual/style-guide.html.md

 followed by a short name of the type.
 Examples include `to_array`, `to_string`, `to_coordinates`, etc.

-## Parenthesis
+## Parentheses

-Inko allows you to omit parenthesis when sending a message.
-When sending a message without arguments, leave out the parenthesis:
+Inko allows you to omit parentheses when sending a message.
+When sending a message without arguments, leave out the parentheses:

 ```inko
 # Good